rte-france/grid2viz/README.md

         - scenario_3

 Each of the scenario_* files have to contain all files given by serialisation of your RL through grid2op.

-`//TODO: when the serialisation is freezed, add description of required files`
+For the update process of this folder chain, see the section `Caching`

-In the config.ini of this repo, change the `base_dir` option to your root_dir of data, and pick a `scenario` and `agent_ref` to visualize.
+In the config.ini of this repo:
+ - change the `base_dir` option to your root_dir of data.
+ - change the `env_conf_folder` option to the directory that contains the following two files :
+    - prod_share.csv : The csv file that links production equipments to their type
+    - coords.csv : The csv file that lists the coordinates of nodes in the network

-Changing this file will require a restart of the server to update.
+Changing this config.ini file will require a restart of the server to update.

 To launch the server :
 - Set the environment variable `export FLASK_APP=/path/to/src/index.py`
 - In the grid2viz folder, run `pipenv shell`'
 - Run `flask run`

+##  Caching

+The cache system allows you to only compute long calculations of the app once per agent/scenario.
+The app will create a folder `_cache` in the `base_dir` of the config.ini which will contain these long calculations serialized.

+If you add a new folder in your `base_dir` (either an agent, or a scenario) you will have to restart the server so the app reads the folder tree again.

+**_WARNING_** : If you overwrite the agents while they were already cached, you will have to manually reset the cache so the app knows to compute everything again with the updated data.
+To do so, you just need to delete the `_cache` folder.